-What starts out as just a thought, when attended to and indulged in in a negative way, mutates into a full-fledged attitude that eventually has the power to dictate my actions.
+What starts out as just a thought, when attended to and indulged in a negative way, mutates into a full-fledged attitude that eventually has the power to dictate my actions.
 And if consistently entertained, as I did for several years in my mid-twenties, it even has the power to alter my entire disposition and sour the way I relate with God.

 Paul knew about the importance of guarding our thought life.
 He knew that the substance of our thoughts would be a crucial factor in determining whether we are pressing toward “the prize for which God has called [us] heavenward in Christ Jesus” (Philippians 3:14).
 Our thoughts have a profound way of shaping our realities.

 In this last chapter of Philippians, Paul gives us advice on how we can develop a thought life that will help us walk towards the fullness of the resurrected life.
-Rather than ruminating on our fears and frustrations, Paul encourages us to think about the true, noble, right, pure, lovely, admirable, excellent, and praiseworthy things.
+Rather than ruminating on our fears and frustrations, Paul encourages us to think about the true, noble, right, pure, lovely, admirable, excellent, and praiseworthy things (Philippians 4:8).
 All these things are rooted in the unequivocal goodness of God.

 In other words, as we cultivate thought patterns that are grounded in the character of God, we will begin to recognize what is in line with God’s purposes, and what isn’t!
 We will know which are the paths that lead to life, and we can then choose to walk in them.

 Even the smallest things, when true, or noble, or right, can be an overflow of God’s grace.
 Did someone do something that made our day better?
 Did we do anything for someone else that brought us joy?
-When we experience these moments, we can be sure that God has been behind them.
+When we experience these moments, we can be sure that God is behind them.

 Paul then exhorts us to practice being these admirable and Christlike things that we have “learned or received or heard” in others (v.
 9).
 We are not simply to think about the good things God has done, but we are to put them into action in our own lives.
 When we live them out, it helps us remember that God is very much present in our lives.
 It pulls our reality in line with His and keeps us firmly conscious of the fact that He is at work.